dips-21/my_practice/README.md

  Encapsulation - (data fields)
 ======================================
-Binding (or wrapping) method and data together into a single unit are known as encapsulation.

-  we can hide only data fields in it..like the scope of resize an array is inside the class only so we can hide it from others..
+Binding method and data together into a single unit are known as encapsulation. we can hide only data fields in it..like the scope of resize an array is inside the class only so we can hide it from others..
+  ArrayList versus array ,array has no encapsulation .Arraylist add hides complexity of resize when it's full.
 * Encapsulation is data hiding it allows to have valid states of object.
   *field is private n methods are public.
   *we can reuse our code.
   *we can do validation at one level.(age is not be negative then we can check it at one level.)
-  ArrayList versus array ,array has no encapsulation .Arraylist add hides complexity of resize when it's full.

-["dipali","mona","sona","mina"]     To store a TrekkingGroup information if we take 3 arrays names[],ages[],cities[] 25         29      33    16         if we add remove in one array then P           M      A      N          data of persons can be mismatch if we didnt make changes in other array,bcz one person data
+["dipali","mona","sona","mina"]     To store a TrekkingGroup information of person if we take 3 arrays names[],ages[],cities[]
+25         29      33    16         if we add remove in one array then
+P           M      A      N          data of persons can be mismatch if we didnt make changes in other array,bcz one person data
-After deletion                      is not encapsulated.Instead of this we can take Person array, Person[] where person ["dipali","sona","mina"]            has name age and city then it has some encapsulation ,while adding if person array is full
+After deletion                      is not encapsulated.Instead of this we can take Person array, Person[] where person ["dipali","sona","mina"]            has name age and city then it has some encapsulation ,while modifying data of one peroson
-25         29      33    16         resizing group or condition like add only 18+ age group ,it has to be done everywhere P           M      A      N         where person is added to group.
+                                    will not affect on data of another person if person array is full 25         29      33    16         resizing group or condition like add only between 18 to 25 age group must be added in group
+                                    ,it has to be done everywhere  where person is added to group.
+P           M      A      N
                                     If we make a  TrekkingGroup class with private Person array or list then in addMember class TrekkingGroup{                 method any validation can be performed and group data in encapsulated inside it. private Person[] members;